 CAR ACCIDENT LAWYER MN SUE DRIVER ON DRUGS OR IMPAIRED

-A car accident lawyer in our office recently found this article from the Minnesota Department of Public Safety about cases in MN where the other driver is impaired because of driving while on drugs, which can be legal or illegal drugs or medication.
-Our case accident lawyers have successfully handled many cases where our client was injured by a drunk driver or injured in a crash where the other driver was on drugs or medication.
+A car accident attorney in our office recently found this article from the Minnesota Department of Public Safety about cases in MN where the other driver is impaired because of driving while on drugs, which can be legal or illegal drugs or medication.
+Our auto accident lawyers have successfully handled many cases where our client was injured by a drunk driver or injured in a crash where the other driver was on drugs or medication.
 We are reprinting a portion of the article here, but to read the whole article click here:

 ‘Impaired driving’ means more than alcohol